 Ham is the quintessential meat of the Southern table, either as main dish, or providing a supporting role in dozens of sides across our sideboard.

-The finest hams are dry cured, usually with a mix of salt and sugar.
-These hams can be eaten very thinly sliced, but they need to be soaked in pure water at least a day if baked for the table.
+The best hams are dry cured, usually with a mix of salt and sugar.
+These hams can be eaten very thinly sliced without cooking, but they need to be soaked in water for at least a day if baked for the table.
 These are often labeled country hams.
-So-called city hams, the kind you most often find in the supermarket, are wet-cured by injection of brine.
-Smoked hams are a variant of both, with smoke preserving and providing flavor.
+So-called city hams, the kind you most often find in the supermarket, are wet-cured by brine injection.
+Smoked hams are usually a variant of both, with smoke and brine both providing preservation and flavor.

-Then you have the green ham, which is what your grandmother called a leg of pork that hasn’t been cured.
-You’ll find it sold as a fresh ham; you may have to look for it, you may even have to order one, but a green ham is no more trouble than any other kind, and it’s a worthy option to the nitrate-infused clubs you’ve been serving all these years.
+Then you have the green ham, which is what your old granny called a leg of pork.
+You’ll find it sold as a “fresh” ham.
+You may have to look for it, you may even have to order one, but a green ham is no more trouble than any other kind, and it’s a worthy option to the nitrate-infused clubs of meat you’ve been serving all these years.

 A green ham will have a rind over a layer of fat.
 Score the rind in a tight crisscross pattern with a very sharp knife (honest to God, I use a box cutter), and coat with garlic, sage, a little brown sugar, coarsely-ground pepper, and sea salt.
 Put sprigs of rosemary and coarsely chopped white onions in the bottom of your roaster with enough water to cover.
 Set the ham fatty side up on a rack.

 Place in a hot oven, 450.
 After thirty minutes, lower to 350.
 For a ten-pound ham, give it three hours or until that little bone next to the big one wiggles freely.
 Let sit for at least an hour before carving.